|

 laundry line, well used

-4 or 5 small locks with keys, very useful
+4 or 5 small Chinese locks with keys, very useful

-tiny, tiny med kit: cotton bandages, tape, folding scissors, band-aids
+tiny med kit containing cotton bandages, tape, folding scissors, band-aids

-4 oz bottle of shampoo, very durable lid
+4 oz bottle of shampoo with very durable lid

 lots of shitty Ziplock brand bags that were broken.